rainforestapp/rainforest-cli/README.md

 redirection: [REDIRECTION FLAG]
 [ACTION]
 [QUESTION]

+- [EMBEDDED TEST RFML ID]
+.
+.
+.
 ```

-Legend:
+Required Fields:
-- `RFML_ID` - Unique identifier for your test.
+- `RFML ID` - Unique identifier for your test.
 For newly generated tests, this will
 be a UUID, but you are free to change it for easier reference (for example, your
 login test might have the id `login_test`).
 - `TITLE` - The title of your test.
 - `START_URI` - The path used to direct the tester to the correct page to begin the test.
+- `ACTION` - The directions for your tester to follow in this step.
+You must have at
+least one step in your test.
+- `QUESTION` - The question you would like your tester to answer in this step.
+You must
+have at least one step in your test.

+Optional Fields:
 - `TAGS` - Comma separated list of your desired tags for this test.
 - `OTHER COMMENTS` - Any comments you'd like to save to this test.
 All lines beginning with
 `#` will be ignored by Rainforest unless they begin with a supported test attribute,